leloberg/seerr-to-m3ue-sync/README.md

 # Seerr to m3ue Sync Plugin

 👾Just so you know, this plugin has been blatantly written with the vibiest vibe coding without any remorse.
 Not this part though.
-That is written by me, and I'm human says my mom
+That is written by me, and I'm only human after all 🎵

 A plugin for [m3u-editor](https://github.com/m3ue/m3u-editor) that reads approved requests from Seerr and enables matching movies and series in your library.